tox-dev/tox/docs/user_guide.rst

   - ``auto`` to limit it to CPU count,
   - or pass an integer to set that limit.
 - Parallel mode displays a progress spinner while running tox environments in parallel, and reports outcome of these as soon as they have been completed with a human readable duration timing attached.
-To run paralelly without the spinner, you can use the ``--parallel-no-spinner`` flag.
+To run parallelly without the spinner, you can use the ``--parallel-no-spinner`` flag.
 - Parallel mode by default shows output only of failed environments and ones marked as :ref:`parallel_show_output` ``=True``.